-invigilator Person entrusted by or on behalf of the Board of Examiners with the practical supervision of order during an examination.
+invigilator Person entrusted by or on behalf of the Faculty Board with the practical supervision of order during an examination.

 the Act Higher Education and Research Act; in Dutch: Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW).

 Other terms have the meaning given to them by the Higher Education and Research Act or the OER.